rhuebler/csrd-repo/solution.md

 the System architecture diagram is a rough overview, obviously there are huge gaps in my knowledge of the problem and in reality I would probably spend more time researching it, but here I made a hard cut after 4hs of working on it where most of time went into tresearch.

+as you can see the diagram I am toying a bit with the idea of breaking off individual components into seperate apllicacions so that these could be deployed seperately, maybe with kubernetes...

 ### Opens Questions